crustyselenium/closeto0/README.md

 # Description

 Written in Python.
-This recurrent neural network, written from scratch, attempts to play Close to Zero optimally.
+This recurrent neural network, written from scratch.
+It attempts to play Close to Zero optimally.

 # Project Status

-Currently in active development.
+Currently in "active" development.